RednibCoding/Flutris/README.md

         builder: (context, constraints) => SizedBox(
           width: constraints.maxWidth,
           height: constraints.maxHeight,
-          // All there is needed is to use the Flutris widget
+          // Use Flutris
           // The size determines the size of the game area
-          // Here we made it responsive bei using a LayoutBuilder
+          // Here we made it responsive by using a LayoutBuilder
           // and its constraints
-          child: Center(child: Flutris(size: constraints.maxHeight, muteSound: false, muteMusic: false)),
+          child: Center(child: Flutris(sizeHeight: constraints.maxHeight, muteSound: false, muteMusic: false)),
         ),
       ),
     );